Jaisuntbiji/Real-Time-Data-Processing-System-for-Weather-Monitoring/README.md

 cd Real-Time-Data-Processing-System-for-Weather-Monitoring
 ```

-Step 2: Select the interpreter as python 3.10.0(64-bit)in VScode/other Code editor.
+Step 2: Select the interpreter as python 3.10.0(64-bit)in VScode/other Code editor.(when using vscode install python in Extension)..

 Step 3:Use Run Code button Or Open terminal run command after open app.py file:
 ```bash